city-of-baltimore/trafficstat/README.md

 `python -m trafficstat.xmlsanitizer --input_dir <INPUTDIR> --output_dir <OUTPUTDIR>`

 To sanitize the data as its inserted into the database, pass the `-s` flag to the `python -m trafficstat.crash_data_ingester` command.
 For more information about the crash_data_ingester command, see [that section](#parse-xml-files)

+## Testing
+To run the test suites and linters, run `tox` in the root directory